jayphelps/web-retina-emulator/README.md

 WRE (Web Retina Emulator)
 =========================

+**Note: Chrome 32 now supports changing the Device Pixel Ratio via the new Emulation->Screen section.
+Unlike this script, using that new feature of Chrome will actually let you test everything pixel ratio related, including media queries.
+So yeah, use that instead of this.**

 For anyone who has a normal 72/96 dpi display but wants to get a "glance" at how their HTML is rendering for retina displays.
 It will basically just make your page twice as big, allowing you to quickly see what images are not retina-ready and also point out any CSS properties that may cause blurriness. (like 3d transforms)